2TG

 On the commercial side of the set’s work, we are told there is a “great mix of ultra-high profile international work, combined with smaller commercial disputes run with smaller teams, which allow more advocacy and ‘driving-seat’ opportunities”.
 2TG is one of the top sets for commercial dispute resolution, with members appearing in courts and arbitral tribunals of all levels, both in the UK and abroad.
 There is a great deal of insurance work, with members often working on issues such as jurisdiction and choice of law when it comes to international cases.
 Again, during your second six, you might be working on something a bit more basic, but this all allows you to develop the advocacy skills that you will rely on when later taking on the world in the Supreme Court.

 With all this great work going on, is there any time for some socialising?
-We hear there is a Chambers tea every Wednesday and Chambers drinks every Friday, as well as a book club.
-One tenant tells us that social life is “still recovering from the pandemic, but despite that, reasonably active”.
+We hear there is a chambers tea every Wednesday (we’re told “a home-baked cake (or a thoughtfully chosen one from a bakery) will garner much admiration from colleagues!”) and chambers drinks every Friday, as well as a book club.
 We also hear there is a chambers-wide party roughly every quarter.
 “It means you can socialise with work colleagues regularly (but not too regularly!)”, one 2TG rookie tells us.
 Even if something formal isn’t organised, we hear that members will often pop out for lunch or coffee together during the working day.

-2TG offers 2 pupillages a year.
+2TG offers two to three pupillages a year.
 After applications through the Pupillage Gateway are marked, the 40 best applicants will be invited to a first-round interview which will include an advocacy exercise.
 The 12 highest-scoring interviewees will then be invited to complete a written exercise and attend a final round interview, which will include structured questions and a legal problem.
 2TG lists its selection criteria as being: high intellectual ability, an ability to think on your feet, motivation, impact, temperament, and a commitment to 2TG.
 In brief, it is looking for people “who will build on our tradition of excellence”.

 What The Junior Barristers Say